CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getmethodversion-method.md

 ms.assetid: d6f9ac84-302a-4f5e-b990-e76f4269fceb
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 3f45423bb0ff4c755e657729c5725c8d9a22bde3
+ms.openlocfilehash: fcaf748413321f684336543e60f735af69894b51
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67746767"
+ms.locfileid: "74436011"
 ---
 # <a name="isymunmanagedreadergetmethodversion-method"></a>ISymUnmanagedReader::GetMethodVersion, méthode
-Obtient la version de la méthode.
-La version de la méthode commence à 1 et est incrémentée chaque fois que la méthode est recompilé.
-Recompilation peut se produire sans modification à la méthode.
+Gets the method version.
+The method version starts at 1 and is incremented each time the method is recompiled.
+Recompilation can happen without changes to the method.

 ## <a name="syntax"></a>Syntaxe